This post may contain affiliate links. You can view my affiliate disclosure here.

 The first thing you need to do is to come up with a name for your blog.
 This is something that should be easy to remember.
 Choose a name that fits with what you will be blogging about.
 Avoid naming your blog DreamingLucidMeg.com if you are going to also want to talk about fitness, fashion etc. A name that is more flexible will allow you to write about other things in addition to lucid dreaming.

 STEP TWO: REGISTER YOUR DOMAIN NAME

 Choosing the right domain name for your website is very important.
 Selecting a short and simple name is key.
 Branding will be easier if people can pronounce and spell your domain name!
 Think short ans sweet when you register your domain name.
 Do not over complicate things for yourself.

-You can get your domain name directly from Bluehost.
+You can get your domain name directly from SiteGround.
 I do this and it makes the entire process easier.
-If you want a free domain name, you will need to sign up with Bluehost for 12 months.
-If you sign up for the 12 month hosting plan you will be able to save some money.
+If you want a free domain name, you will need to sign up with SiteGround for 12 months.
+If you sign up for the 12 month hosting plan you will be able to get a discount on the hosting price.

 STEP 3: SETUP YOUR WEB HOSTING

-Setting up your blog with Bluehost is actually very simple.
+Setting up your blog with SiteGround is very simple.
 Paid web hosting has many positive benefits.
-You can get a free domain name from Bluehost plus their web hosting packages are also affordable.
+You can get a free domain name from SiteGround plus their web hosting packages are reasonably priced and affordable.